| Title: | Cubature over Polygonal Domains |

 (in the ‘DESCRIPTION’) and ‘#include <polyCubAPI.h>’ (in suitable

 ‘/src’ files).
-Note that the intrfr
+Note that the intrfr function must then also be

 supplied as a C-routine.
 An example can be found in the package tests.